codeinred/recursive-variant/README.md

 FetchContent_MakeAvailable(rva)
 ```

-Alternatively, you can install it as a CMake package like so:
+Alternatively, you can install it as a CMake package like so. _Please note that
+it's not necessary to build it in release mode, as it's a header-only library._

 ```bash
 git clone https://github.com/codeinred/rva.git